UPDATED! V2 Route Tracking with Distance and Elevation Mapping

 Reset elevation button (if USGS is down or a rogue point)

-In Create/Edit mode, pressing this will reset the elevation values for all points, and the displayed values, and reset the elevation profile graph.
-If you have a route saved with 0 for overall climb, try this in Edit mode.
+Click on the map 'Edit' button then the 'Settings' tab and pressing 'Reset Elevation' will reset the elevation values for all points, and the displayed values, and reset the elevation profile graph.
+If you have a route saved with 0 for overall climb, try this.

 Better handling of the USGS elevation service being down.
 If this happens your time spent trying to create the route doesn't get wasted as you can reset your route later.